 The neck of a classical guitar is noticeably thicker than a regular acoustic guitar’s neck.
 This surprises many guitar players who are checking out a classical guitar for the first time.
 You should know that this is a typical feature of a classical guitar and accept it for what it is.

-Like mentioned, a hybrid classical-cum-electric guitar often comes with slender neck variations.
+Like mentioned, a hybrid classical-cum-electric guitar often comes with a slender neck.
 But a traditional classical guitar will have a thicker neck than what you’re used to.

 Now check for the shape of the neck.
 This is very important.
 In a sitting position, place the guitar on its lower bout to the ground with the headstock under your chin.
 Look down straight over the neck all the way to the soundhole and bridge below.